 - Encourage your friend that you BELIEVE in them.
 Tell them you know they will have the strength to stop when they decide to and that you will support them however you can.
 Offer to be their accountability partner, if they want.
 You can be the person they call to distract themselves from cutting when the temptation arises.

 - Refer them to other resources on the subject of self-harm and read more about it yourself.
 We have created a link with many helpful resources available all in one convenient place.
-You could simply text or email your friend this link and say…”When you are ready…” or share it through social media (the buttons are provided on the resource page).
+You could simply text or email your friend this link and say…”When you are ready…” or share it through social media.
 You never know when sharing information could impact a life.
 TheHopeLine Resource Page

 - Most importantly PRAY for them.
 God is bigger than cutting!!
 He can help them overcome the addiction.
 Pray that God gives them the strength and desire they need to stop cutting and find HOPE.